Bilal2453/luv-docgen/readme.md

 - [ ] Generating.

-### Tokenization
+### Scanning

-In this stage, we tokenize the annotations string into a Lua array containing what's called chunks which will be later used by the parser.
+In this stage, we scan the file for annotations and insert them into a Lua array containing what's called chunks which will be later used by the parser.

 The output of this process is an array that contains string arrays, each sub-array represent a "chunk", or a section of the annotations.

-A chunk of annotations is any number of Lua comments that all of which starts with 3 dashes `---` and has only one line ending seperating the comment lines, followed by any number of Lua code lines, often function definitions and assignments.
+A chunk of annotations is any number of Lua comments that all of which starts with 3 dashes `---` and has only one line ending separating the comment lines, followed by any number of Lua code lines, often function definitions and assignments.
 The chunk is terminated on the first occurrence of `\n\n` or on the occurrence of the next chunk which start at the next three dashes comment `---`.

 For example the following block has two chunks